mainsail-crew/mainsail/docs/setup-guide/mainsail-os.md

 as pre-packaged disk image.
 If you are building a custom configuration, you may need to skip these instructions and install Mainsail [manually](manual-setup/index.md).

+**Note: To avoid confusion, the described way is avialable for Windows, Linux and MacOS because RPI Imager is a Multiplatform Tool!**
+{: .info}

 _Note: It is a good idea to use a premium SDcard from a reputable manufacturer such as Sandisk, Kingston or Samsung.
 Perfomancewise you should consider using a "A1" or better, marked SDCard.
 Low end cards will often fail quickly when used in this application
 **PLEASE OBEY THAT THIS WILL DESTROY ALL DATA ON YOUR CARD**_
 {: .alert}